LxLeChat/FlowChartCore/README.md

  The main goal is to generate a dot graph, then it will be consumed by GraphViz, or any tool accepting dot language.
  The result of the dot being consumed, will be a PowerShell Script FlowChart.

+# Steps
+ - Create Node structure referencing all types for, foreach, if etc..
+ - Implement Graph Method to generate a dot file

 ## Importing the dll
 ``` powershell
 Import-module .\Flowchartcore.dll